September 12, 2015

 Being a freelancer isn’t easy.
 Let’s be real.

 But for all its frustrations and challenges, I love it.
-(Well, most days.)
 I don’t want to say I’ll never go back to the corporate world, because I’ve learned to never say never.
-But working for myself has, without a doubt, been one of the best career choices I could have made for myself.
+But working for myself as a freelancer has, without a doubt, been one of the best career choices I could have made for myself.

-I recently hit the three-year mark since I said goodbye to my steady paycheck, goodbye to my health benefits, goodbye to my 401(k) employer match.
-It’s been a winding road, paved with plenty of tears, sleepless nights and debilitating self-doubt, but I wouldn’t trade any of it for all those cushy benefits I gave up.
+I recently hit the three-year mark since I said goodbye to my steady paycheck, my health benefits, and my 401(k) employer match.
+It’s been a winding road, paved with plenty of tears, sleepless nights, and debilitating self-doubt, but I wouldn’t trade any of it for all those cushy benefits I gave up.
 Here’s why.

 I get to do what I love, on my terms.

 Okay, so stay with me here.
 This isn’t the part where I launch into some cliché motivational speech about how you should just quit your day job and ‘follow your passion,’ and then your life will be perfect, and you can thank me later.

 I certainly didn’t just up and decide one day to follow my passion, and then life was sunshine and daisies from then on.
 There was no 4 a.m. epiphany – no “Who’s coming with me?!” moment, à la Jerry Maguire (although that would have made things a lot more interesting).